-One of the big benefits of owning a house is that you (hopefully) earn equity as you make payments and pay down the mortgage.
+One of the significant advantages of owning a house is the potential to build equity as you make payments and reduce the mortgage balance.

 So how does it work with a rent to own agreement?

-- You and the rent to own house owner agree on a monthly rent, a “move in” type fee that basically pays for the privilege to have the opportunity to purchase the home late, and the price of the purchase at the end of the rental agreement if you want to buy it.
+- Once your application is accepted, you and the property owner will agree on several terms, including the monthly rental amount, a “move-in” fee, which essentially covers the privilege of having the opportunity to purchase the property later, and the purchase price at the end of the rental agreement if you choose to buy it.

 But There Is Still Opportunity To Earn Equity With A Rent To Own Contract